lamhq/tech-notes/pages/devops/aws/security/4-infrastructure-protection/aws-waf.md

 ## Features

-AWS WAF can be deployed and provisioned with **AWS CloudFormation**, allow to describe all security rules for your application

-AWS WAF is integrated with **Amazon CloudFront**, which supports custom origins outside of AWS, allow protection of web sites not hosted in AWS.
+Filter web traffic based on strings that appear in the requests using string match conditions.

+Centralizing of rule management.
+Allow creating a single set of rules and reuse across applications.

+Provides real-time metrics and captures raw requests.

-AWS WAF is fully integrated with **Amazon CloudWatch**, making it easy to setup custom alarms when thresholds are exceeded, or attacks occur.
+Integrated with **Amazon CloudWatch**, easy to setup custom alarms when thresholds are exceeded, or attacks occur.

-When you use AWS WAF on **Amazon CloudFront**, rules run in all AWS Edge Locations, avoud performance overheat.
+Integrated with **Amazon CloudFront**, supports custom origins outside of AWS, allow protection of web sites not hosted in AWS.
+Rules run in all AWS Edge Locations, avoid performance overheat.

+AWS WAF can be deployed and provisioned with **AWS CloudFormation**, allow to describe all security rules for your application.

 When you use AWS WAF on an **Application Load Balancer**, your rules run in region and can be used to protect internet-facing (and internal) load balancers.